-2.7 Effects of Power-Managed Modes on the Various Clock Sources
+2.6 Effects of Power-Managed Modes on the Various Clock Sources

 When PRI\IDLE mode is selected, the designated primary oscillator continues to run without interruption.
 For all other power-managed modes, the oscillator using the OSC1 pin is disabled.
-The OSC1 pin (and OSC2 pin if used by the oscillator) will stop oscillating.
+Unless the USB module is enabled, the OSC1 pin (and OSC2 pin if used by the oscillator) will stop oscillating.